 In recent years the band have toured the UK each spring and appear annually at their own Cropredy festival (in Cropredy, Oxfordshire).

-Dave Swarbrick read his own obituary in the Daily Telegraph while in hospital in 1999.
-He later sold signed copies of the obit at his gigs before the newspaper complained that he was infringing their copyright!
+Dave Swarbrick read his own obituary in the Daily Telegraph while in a Midlands hospital in 1999.
+He later sold signed copies of the obit at his gigs before the newspaper complained that he was infringing their copyright.

 Ashley ‘Tyger’ Hutchings